fenago/katacoda-scenarios/machine-learning-python/machine-learning-chapter-07/steps/1/text.md

-We will run Jupyter Notebook as a Docker container.
+In this scenario, we will run Jupyter Notebook as a Docker container.
 This setup will take some time because of the size of the image.

 ## Login
 When the container is running, execute this statement: